 Unbabel was a natural choice, particularly because of its total scalability: the Unbabel service allows Daniel Wellington to activate service in near real-time to match fluctuating demand.
 But just as importantly, it was easy to deploy.
 The Daniel Wellington customer service team uses Zendesk to manage customer interactions, and Unbabel integrates natively.
 This not only gave Heyrowsky rapid go-to-market, it also gave him the confidence that Unbabel was committed to Zendesk, and would grow in alignment with Zendesk’s product roadmap.
 It’s an important consideration because this dramatically reduces commercial risk: no retailer wants to suddenly find that its technology partners have different priorities.

-Along with off-the-shelf integration with Zendesk, Daniel Wellington’s service operation gets Unbabel’s end-to-end optimised translation platform:
+Along with off-the-shelf translation integration for Zendesk, Daniel Wellington’s service operation gets Unbabel’s end-to-end optimised translation platform:

 - Client-specific dictionary (e.g. watch names)